[This updated/revised article was originally published way back on December 12, 2013]

 The huge single edition looks better on a bookshelf but is cumbersome.
 It’s too heavy to carry in a bag and honestly too heavy to sit in your lap.
 Get the 4-volume edition if you actually want to use it.
-I own the single edition, and as a result I’ve only really used the online access.
+I owned the single edition, and as a result, I only really used the online access.
 And, to be frank, while B&H may be the classic introductory text, it’s overrated and definitely not uniformly good throughout.
 Too much text with too few pictures, often overwhelming for the junior resident.
-If your program doesn’t use, I probably wouldn’t bother.
+If your program doesn’t use it, I probably wouldn’t bother.

-Core Radiology: A Visual Approach to Diagnostic Imaging is a new monograph (first published in 2013, its title shamelessly taking advantage of CORE exam dread) and is a better introductory approach than B&H for new residents (or those at the beginning of board review).
-Bullet points, shorter paragraphs, bigger font, more diagrams, and single authorship with tailored content mean that this volume presents a coherent and more practical approach than the old standby.
+Core Radiology: A Visual Approach to Diagnostic Imaging is the “new” monograph (first published in 2013, its title shamelessly taking advantage of CORE exam dread and a pattern subsequently used in many radiology books since).
+It’s a better introductory approach than B&H for new residents (or those at the beginning of board review).
+It was finally revised for a second edition in September 2021, so it’s fresh.
+Bullet points, shorter paragraphs, bigger font, more diagrams, and (an initially) single authorship with tailored content mean that this volume presents a coherent and more practical approach than the old standby.

 Aunt Minnie’s Atlas and Imaging-Specific Diagnosis is a fantastic quick read.
-It’s organized by section with a collection of classic “Aunt Minnie” cases that you must learn that because they’re common or classic fodder for conferences and the like.
+It’s organized by section with a collection of classic “Aunt Minnie” cases that you must learn because they’re common or classic fodder for conferences and the like.
 Each section is short so you can spend an evening or two reading it at the start of a rotation.

 The text that concisely supplies the radiology facts (but not the images) was classically the Primer of Diagnostic Imaging (the “purple book” aka “First Aid” for radiology), which has lists, outlines, and diagrams galore.
-It is historically well-liked but has the potential to cause death by bullet point (personally not my cup of tea), and I’d argue Core Radiology now handles this task better overall.
+It was historically well-liked but has the potential to cause death by bullet point (personally not my cup of tea), and I’d argue Core Radiology now handles this task better overall.
 A slightly cheaper, question-and-answer formatted alternative is Radiology Secrets Plus.
 In my opinion, these two volumes are more of historical interest and can be safely skipped.